PLAN BHUTAN TRIP OVERVIEW

 Explore the defenses and on a sunny morning experience an exceptional perspective on Mt.
 Jhomolhari (7,314 m) In travel back, visit Kichu Lhakhang, worked in 659 A.D by the Tibetan ruler Srongsen Gampo.
-Dinner and stay over at the Lodge.
+Dinner and Overnight at Hotel.

 After breakfast drive to Thimphu.
 The day starts with a visit to the National Memorial Chorten (1974) worked out of appreciation for our late King Jigme Dorji Wangchuk and the Dupthop Lhakhang one of only a handful hardly any enduring religious shelters in Bhutan.

 After lunch, we at that point visit the National Library, supplied with antiquated Buddhist compositions, and the Painting School where customary workmanship is as yet kept alive through guidelines in the craft of painting Thangkas (sacrosanct Buddhist strict parchments).